 This pesto is also great added to wraps like my Edamame Hummus Wraps or added to pizza like my Vegan Artichoke Pesto Pizza.
 For these recipes, I add a little less water to make a thicker pesto spread.

 However, my favorite way to enjoy this pesto is on top of my homemade 3-ingredient gnocchi.
+When using it as a sauce, I do add a bit more water to make it a thinner pesto.
 It's so simple and tastes great with any vegetable or with fresh spinach mixed in.

 If you haven't noticed, I'm literally obsessed with this Easy Vegan Basil Pesto and add it to a whole lot of recipes on this site!
-It's a staple in my house and I know you're going to be equally obsessed with this delicious & bright green basil pesto after you make it from scratch.
+It's a staple in my house and I know you're going to be equally obsessed with this delicious & healthy pesto after you make it from scratch.
 Enjoy!

 - ½ cup tightly packed basil

-- 3 Tbsp water (more or less for a thinner or thicker sauce)
+- 3 tablespoon water more or less for a thinner or thicker sauce

 - salt & pepper to taste